 This information is for home students living in England who are funded by Student Finance England (SFE).
 Different arrangements apply to students from Scotland, Northern Ireland and Wales.

-Government funding is not normally available to international students.
+UK Government funding is not normally available to international students.

 Most home undergraduate students who have started their course since 2016 will be eligible for a tuition fee loan and a maintenance loan.
 If you started your course before then, you may still be eligible for a maintenance grant.